microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 - Capturing persistent system logs for embedded or industrial software that runs 24/7.

-By limiting their scope to just the essential data, Long Horizon recorders help organizations avoid overwhelming (or undesirable) storage costs while still offering critical coverage.
+By limiting their scope to just the essential data, Long Horizon recorders avoid overwhelming (or undesirable) storage costs while still offering critical coverage.
 They also provide a "rolling window" of vital analytics, maintaining an ongoing record to pinpoint when and why an anomaly occurred.

 ## When You Should Consider a Long Horizon Flight Recorder